Bonus Built Fords |

 |

-than what an AM radio would give, but not big dollars.
-Also
+music, more than what an AM radio would give, but not

-under $25 shipped off the net.
-They run on 4 AA batteries or AC adapter.
+$25 shipped off the net.
+They run on 4 AA batteries or

 |

-cardboard material) to fit the original speaker hole.
-Extra holes
+(heavy cardboard material) to fit the original speaker

 |

-mounted.
-The wire draped across the ignition key is the audio in
+draped across the ignition key is the audio in to the

-to the amp that drives the speakers coming out ash tray hole.
-Cut
+amp that drives the speakers coming out ash tray

 |

-in and rides in ash tray.
-If I bought one of the new iPod Nanos I
+iPod/iPhone plugs in and rides in ash tray.
+I added a

-reach the off switch if I really had to by pulling the ash tray but I
+switch if I really had to by pulling the ash tray but

 |